Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic Linux Commands/linuxCommands.md

   - Open doc

 - cat [file]
+  - Concatenate
+    - Displays the contents of one or more files without having to open the file for editing.
+      - Allows you to edit muiltple files without going into them, display contents of single or multiple files, redirect contents of multiple files, append contents to another file.

-  - Reading files
+- pwd
+  - print working directory

 - grep
-  -
+  - Allows us to search the contents of files for specific values that we are looking for.
     - Used with the pipe operand

 - egrep
   - searchs a given data set of data and print every line which contains a given pattern.
-Like "find word" in browser Example: egrep 'word' path
+    - Like "find word" in browser Example: egrep 'word' path
       - Used with the pipe operand

 - awk

 - echo [file]
+  - output any text that we provide

+- whoami
+  - Find out what user we're currently logged in as
+    - Root, admin, guest, etc.

 - checksec
   - tells you security information about a file.